 What's the Best Way to Find Startup Money?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Seek an advisor first, before you seek an investor.
+Opinions expressed by Entrepreneur contributors are their own.Seek an advisor first, before you seek an investor.
 Find someone local with related experience -- maybe an attorney or a counselor at the nearest Small Business Development Center.

 Check references and ask for recommendations so you get somebody you can trust.
 Only someone with experience and with his or her feet on the ground, the same ground you're walking on, can help you decide whether the payoff of your patent with 3 percent royalty is your best option or not.